timicerar/FitnessUrejanje/README.md

 Purpose of this program is to enable communication between coaches, receptors and fitness users.
 Application enables:
-* Coaches to create plans and specify exercises and its specifics;
+* Coaches to create plans, specify exercises and its details;
 * receptors to access CRUD methods;
 * fitness users to access workout plaaans that coaches created, see the exercise specifics and access the tutorials for all the workouts.

+## Database

+We are using MySql 5 databse.

 ## Authors